AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/logs.md

 sidebar_position: 2
 ---

-If you encounter a problem when using AdGuard VPN for Android, you can inform us about it by sending application logs.
+If you encounter any problem while using AdGuard VPN for Android, you can inform us about it by sending the app logs.

 ## Collecting and sending standard logs